gideonthomasd/openbox/README.md

 Download iconsall.tar from my googgle drive, and theme.tar from here.

 BEFORE: Do you need yay?
+Look at getyay.sh

 Do chmod +x start.sh